-The Art Deco Welcome Center (1001 Ocean Drive) is a tourist information office and museum which puts on special events including lectures, films, and workshops.
+The Art Deco Welcome Center (1001 Ocean Drive) is a tourist information office and museum that puts on special events, including lectures, films, and workshops.

-The Welcome Center also put on Miami Beach walking tours such as the Art Deco walking tour, the self-guided tour, Jewish tour, Mediterranean tour, and the Gay and Lesbian tour.
+The Welcome Center also put on Miami Beach walking tours such as the Art Deco walking tour, the self-guided tour, the Jewish tour, the Mediterranean tour, and the Gay and Lesbian tour.

 Brunch and Drag Show at Palace Bar

 Every night at Palace Bar (1052 Ocean Drive), Queens strut their stuff to entertain the SoBe drag fans.

 There’s also a fun drag brunch with performances.

 Have a drink, watch sports on the big screen, or make a splash at The Clevelander (1020 Ocean Drive) pool party.